5 ‘Supernatural’ Easter Eggs in ‘Timeless’ Season 1

 When Eric Kripke’s new show Timeless was announced, Supernatural fans were excited.
 They looked forward to seeing another sci-fi show from the creator of their universe.
-Kripke didn’t disappoint fans by including some Supernatural Easter eggs throughout Timeless Season 1, not included appearances from Jim Beaver and Misha Collins.
+Kripke didn’t disappoint fans since he included some Supernatural Easter eggs throughout Timeless Season 1, not including appearances from Jim Beaver and Misha Collins.

 The first season is now over, and it’s time to look back while fans wait to hear if NBC will renew it.
 Here’s a look at 5 Supernatural Easter eggs in Timeless Season 1 that you may have missed.